robertschmidt54/UnixTutorial_BCBWorkshop/README.md

 # Before Starting:
 ## If you are off campus:
 You will need to turn on the VPN to access Iowa State's clusters.
 Instructions to install and configure the VPN can be found [here](https://iastate.service-now.com/it?id=kb_article&sysparm_article=KB0011105&sys_kb_id=f7ea47ca1b75341032aa99fe034bcb6c) if you haven't already installed it.
 Make sure to do this before following any of the next steps.

+* Even if you plan to attend in person it is a good idea to install the VPN, that way you will be ready to work on the clusters from anywhere there's an internet connection.
+You will not have to turn it on when you're on the campus network though.

 ## If you are on Mac or Linux:
 Open terminal and type the following commands.
 You can copy using ```command C``` and right click to paste the command into the terminal, or just type it.